sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 == Description ==

-This plugin adds an extra dashboard menu item, in which you can activate the latest free and premium extensions.
+This plugin adds an extra dashboard menu entry, in which you can activate the latest free and premium extensions.

 **This plugin requires [The SEO Framework](https://wordpress.org/plugins/autodescription/) to be active in order to display menus.**
 *If The SEO Framework isn't found to be active, this plugin won't do much at all.*